-In state, Congressional, and local elections in Oswego Township, 259 voters cast Republican ballots while only 56 voters went with the Democrats.
+November 8: Tuesday, the election day, was one of the pleasantest days we have had this fall--and that is unusual.
+The vote polled in this county was light and the Republican majority was heavy.
+Contrary to usual custom, there were no Democratic votes polled-the only opposition was a mongrel ticket called the "National Union."
+In state, Congressional, and local elections in Oswego Township, 259 voters cast Republican ballots while only 56 voters went with the National Union party.
 Voters selected a state treasurer, state school superintendent, Congressmen, state representatives, and a county sheriff and coroner.